-Cloud costs.
+Cloud cost management.
 Everybody wants to keep them down as much as possible while maintaining reliability and service quality.

 In this post, we’d like to go beyond the more obvious recommendations, yet remain at mostly simple tips which you may have overlooked.

 After you design your deployment and decide on a cloud provider, one of your first instincts is to go and sign up for the service and start executing.
 In truth, unless you expect very high volumes, by going with an authorized reseller you may get to enjoy their volume discount.
 Some resellers may offer added value services to watch your bill, such as Datapipe’s Newvem offering.
 Don’t be afraid to shop around and see who’s offering what at which price.

 Sure, everybody knows that you can reserve EC2 and RDS instances, and RedShift too.
 Upfront, Non-upfront, 1 year, 3 years… but did you also know that you can reserve DynamoDB capacity?

 DynamoDB reservations work by allocating read and write capacities, so

 once you get a handle on DynamoDB pricing and your needs, making a reservation can reduce up to 40% of DynamoDB costs.

 And AWS keeps on updating their offerings, so make sure you look for additional reservation options beyond the straightforward ones.

 EC2, RDS, Redshift and DynamoDB offer self-service reservations via AWS console and APIs.
 Does that mean that you can’t reserve capacity for other services?
 Well, yes and no. If you check out the pricing page for some services, such as S3, you will see that starting from a certain volume, the price changes to ‘contact us’.
 This is a good sign – it means that if you can plan for the capacity, AWS wants to hear from you.
 And even if you are somewhat shy of qualifying, it’s worth checking up with your account manager if AWS is willing to offer a discount for your volume of usage.